SupravoCoder/SupravoCoder/README.md

 ## Overview

 👋 Hello there!
 Welcome to my GitHub profile.
-I am Supravo Biswas, a double degree student currently pursuing a Bachelor of Science (BS) in [Your Major] at the Indian Institute of Technology (IIT) Madras, and a Bachelor of Technology (B.Tech) in Computer Science and Engineering at RCC Institute Of Information Technology affiliated with Maulana Abul Kalam Azad University of Technology (MAKAUT), commonly known as WBUT.
+I am Supravo Biswas, a double degree student currently pursuing a Bachelor of Science (BS) in Data Science at the Indian Institute of Technology (IIT) Madras, and a Bachelor of Technology (B.Tech) in Computer Science and Engineering at RCC Institute Of Information Technology affiliated with Maulana Abul Kalam Azad University of Technology (MAKAUT), commonly known as WBUT.

 ## About Me